customsubash/image_labelling_pipeline/README.md

 - Support batch inference through a dedicated model server endpoint.
 - Use Docker Compose for managing multi-container infrastructure, including model hosting and batch processing.
 - Provide unit test examples to facilitate reliable development.

+Each task is broken into independant subtask to make them independant to each other.
+It will also ensure modularity and configurability.

 ## Directory Structure